 Being Honest – The Pitfalls

 Ah, but coming out and telling your family that you really would rather not have your child spend time with that particular aunty or uncle who they hold in high regard, or the offspring of your siblings, or the kids of your spouse’s close friends?
 You are on slippery slopes.
 Never a problem telling someone their advances are not welcome, is it?
 But telling a person you have known forever that you love them?
 Oh no!
 How do you do that?
 Talk of enforcing rules in the house for your rebellious teen?
 Very tricky.
-Communicating to your spouse that you have an opinion of your own which is diametrically opposite to theirs on a controversial issue?
+Communicating to your spouse or a significant other that you have an opinion of your own which is diametrically opposite to theirs on a controversial issue?
 Be ready to pack your bags and evacuate.
 Disagreeing with or questioning an action or decision?
 You just declared that you have no respect for them.
 And then pointing out an area you really think they need to work on to improve?
-Consider yourself divorced.
+Consider yourself divorced or dumped.

 Being Truthful – The Paradox